2021 BYU Cougars football team: Rankings

-NuSkin BYU Sports Network
+Broadcasting team

-The NuSkin BYU Sports Network is owned and operated by BYU Radio and features the talents of Greg Wrubell (play-by-play), Riley Nelson (analyst), Mitchell Juergens (reporter/sideline analyst), and Jason Shepherd (host) for the third consecutive year, with Ben Bagley subbing in for Jason Shepherd when he has women's soccer or men's basketball broadcasts.
-The network is in charge of producing and broadcasting all BYU Football pre and post game shows as well as coaches shows and live broadcasts.
+The NuSkin BYU Sports Network is owned and operated by BYU Radio and features Greg Wrubell (play-by-play), Riley Nelson (analyst), Mitchell Juergens (reporter/sideline analyst), and Jason Shepherd (host) for the third consecutive year.
+Ben Bagley substituted for Shepherd when Shepherd had women's soccer or men's basketball broadcasts.
+The network is in charge of producing and broadcasting all BYU Football pre- and post- game shows, coaches shows, and live broadcasts.

 Affiliates

+These affiliate stations broadcast the shows live as part of the network simulcast.